magento/merchdocs/src/sales-channels/asc/amazon-orders-all.md

 1. To view order details, click the Amazon order number in the _Order Number_ column.

-   Depending on your order import setting, the order details will open in Amazon or in the Magento order workflow.
+   Depending on your order import setting, the order details will open in Amazon Seller Central or in the Magento order workflow.

 ### Default Columns